 AUTHOR The Ecoventura Team

-The Galapagos Islands officially reopened their doors to tourism on July 1st with new control regulations and are reported to be COVID-free.
-Starting in August, Avianca will operate flights to San Cristobal and Baltra on Sundays and Ecoventura will resume our cruise operation.
-As we reopen, we guarantee to provide the same luxurious experience we have always provided our guests.
+Ecoventura resumed our cruise operation in August 2020, and we guarantee to provide the same luxurious experience we have always provided our guests.
 Your well-being and safety continue to be one of our top priorities.
 While we have always maintained very rigorous cleaning procedures, Enhanced cleanliness and sanitation measures have been established according to WHO recommendations.

-If you should have any questions about the entry requirements, please do not hesitate to get in touch.
-We are all working remotely and are available only by email until we return to the office.
+If you should have any questions about the entry requirements, please do not hesitate to get in touch by email firstname.lastname@example.org or email@example.com.

 The Ecoventura/ Galapagos Network Team